 Donna is a graduate of the Tellington TTouch Companion Animal Certification Program.
 In her commitment for continuing education Donna has completed numerous classes with renowned animal communicator pioneer Penelope Smith and with Assisi International Animal Institute in their Professional Animal Communication Program and courses with Carol Gurney.
 Donna maintains her studies to learn more about complimentary holistic medicine, massage, touch therapies, aromatherapy, flower essences and other non-invasive healing modalities.

-Donna resides in the state of Washington with her beloved animals.
-Donna can be reached at 415-710-9209 or firstname.lastname@example.org
+Donna resides in Longmont, CO with her beloved animals.
+Donna can be reached at 415-710-9209 or email@example.com

 “This joyful and compassionate work is dedicated to my lifelong and loving companion, Murphy McDonald.”